The following list of leadership tips will be added to on a continuous basis. I hope you find them thought-provoking, inspiring, and helpful.

 If you have already made an error inadvertently, be humble and apologize.
 Most importantly, do not argue with the other person, deny, or contradict the cultural information you have been offered, but accept it graciously as if it were a special gift.

-It takes time and practice and other important factors to improve your capability with cultural differences.
-You cannot do it simply through osmosis, for example, by eating the food of another culture.
+It takes time and practice and other important factors to improve your capability with Cultural Difference.
+You cannot do it simply through osmosis, for example, by eating the food of another culture!

-10. Avoid Underestimating Talent because of Cultural Differences:
+10. Avoid Underestimating Talent because of Cultural Difference

 Be mindful of negative comments you may have heard about employees who are culturally different from you with regard to their workplace attitude and behaviour and how those comments may influence your decisions.